-SafeSave is saving а and cooperative that was co-founded in 1996 Stuart Rutherford, a well-known microfinance researcher and practitioner, and Rabeya Islam, a woman entrepreneur with several years of experience in running savings-and-loan clubs among people.
-SafeSave developed innovative, flexible and individual-oriented methodology providing for services to very poor people living in the slums of Dhaka.
+SafeSave is a saving and credit cooperative that was co-founded in 1996 by Stuart Rutherford, a well-known microfinance researcher and practitioner, and Rabeya Islam, a woman entrepreneur with several years of experience in running savings-and-loan clubs among people.
+SafeSave developed innovative, flexible and individual-oriented methodology for providing financial services to very poor people living in the slums of Dhaka.